-- Over 7.5 million people have enrolled in affordable coverage with premium tax credits in the 34 states in the federal Marketplace.
-1 If the Court rules in favor of King, these men, women, and children would lose federal premium subsidies that made coverage affordable for them and would be at risk of losing their health insurance. - Taking into account those who have not yet signed up for a plan, an estimated 9.3 million people are eligible for premium subsidies in the 34 states and are at risk of losing access to affordable health insurance.2 - If the Court rules for King, insurance premiums are estimated to increase by 35 percent, or a spike of about \$1,460 per year.3 Loss of financial assistance plus the significant increase in premiums themselves would make health coverage unaffordable for millions of families,4 which is what the ACA was designed to avoid. - About half of the population at risk is located in five states - Florida, Georgia, North Carolina, Pennsylvania, and Texas.5 - Of those who would feel the impact of a ruling in favor of King, nearly 5 million are low-income Americans earning less than \$24,000 a year.6 - About 4.1 million women, including 1.4 million women of color, who have enrolled in affordable Marketplace coverage in the 34 states are at risk of losing their health coverage, including affordable birth control, maternity and prenatal care, cancer screenings, and other preventive care (See Table 1).
-This will have a profound impact
+- An estimated 9.3 million people who are eligible for premium tax credits in the 34 states in the federal Marketplace are at risk of losing affordable health insurance.1 - If the Court rules for King, insurance premiums are estimated to increase by 35 percent, or a spike of about \$1,460 per year.2 Loss of financial assistance plus the significant increase in premiums themselves would make health coverage unaffordable for millions of families,3 which is what the ACA was designed to avoid. - About half of the population at risk is located in five states - Florida, Georgia, North Carolina, Pennsylvania, and Texas.4 - Of those who would feel the impact of a ruling in favor of King, nearly 5 million are low-income Americans earning less than \$24,000 a year.5 - Over 4 million women who have enrolled in affordable Marketplace coverage in 34 states are at risk of losing their health coverage, including affordable birth control, maternity care, cancer screenings, and other preventive care (See Table 1). - About 1.4 million women of color who have signed up for affordable insurance in 34 states are at risk of losing their critical health coverage.
+This will have a profound impact on women of color and families already struggling to make ends meet (See Table 1). - In addition to women who already enrolled in coverage, millions more women who are eligible for health care subsidies, but not enrolled yet, would not be able to access financial help to afford coverage.

-- on women of color and families already struggling to make ends meet (See Table 1). - In addition to women who already enrolled in coverage, millions more women who are eligible for health care subsidies, but not enrolled yet, would not be able to access financial help to afford coverage. - A ruling in favor of King would disproportionately harm access to coverage and care in communities of color.
-Of the 9.3 million people at risk of losing subsidies, about one-third are people in communities of color.7 - About 3.2 million people of color would lose access to affordable are enrolled in Marketplace coverage with tax credits in the 34 FFM states if the Court ruled in favor of King. - o This includes about 1.5 million Hispanics, 1.2 million African Americans, and another 495,000 people of color who are at risk of losing access to tax credits and affordable coverage in the 34 FFM states.8 - Research shows that a large majority of American voters believe that premium tax credits under the ACA should be available to people in all 50 states.
+- A ruling in favor of King would disproportionately harm access to coverage and care in communities of color.
+Of the 9.3 million people at risk of losing subsidies, about one-third are people in communities of color.6 - About 3.2 million people of color are enrolled in Marketplace coverage with tax credits in the 34 FFM states these individuals would lose access to affordable coverage if the Court ruled in favor of King. - 1.5 million Hispanics are enrolled with tax credits in the 34 states and are at risk of losing access to affordable coverage. - 1.2 million African Americans would lose access to tax credits in the 34 states. - Another 495,000 individuals in other communities of color would lose premium subsidies and access to affordable coverage if the Court ruled in favor of King.7 - New research shows that a large majority of American voters believe that premium tax credits under the ACA should be available to people in all 50 states.
 The availability of financial assistance to help consumers afford health coverage is a popular element of the ACA.
-Seventy-one percent of voters want a Supreme Court decision that continues the availability of financial assistance in all 50 states and 63 percent would object to a decision that would limit the ACA's tax credits to only the 16 states that operate their own state-based Marketplaces.9 million women of color gained insurance coverage that is now at risk
+Seventy-one percent of voters want a Supreme Court decision that continues the availability of financial assistance in all 50 states and 63 percent would object to a decision that would limit the ACA's tax credits to only the 16 states that operate their own state-based Marketplaces.8 million women of color gained insurance coverage that is now at risk